Religion in Crimea

 Meanwhile, the Khazars, who occupied the northern parts of the peninsula, converted to Judaism.
-Both the date of the conversion, and the extent of its influence beyond the elite, are disputed; the conversion must have taken place at some point between AD 740 and 920.
+Both the date of the conversion, and the extent of its influence beyond the elite, are disputed; the conversion must have taken place at some point between 740 and 920.

+Catholicism has had a small presence in Crimea via Italian and Anglo-Saxon colonies.

-Islam in Crimea begins with the presence of Islamized Turco-Mongol populations following the Mongol invasion of Rus' in the 1230s.
-Islam becomes the state religion of the Golden Horde in 1313 with the conversion of Öz Beg Khan (Crimea's first mosque was built in Qırım in 1314).
+Islam in Crimea began with the presence of Islamized Turco-Mongol populations following the Mongol invasion of Rus' in the 1230s.
+Islam became the state religion of the Golden Horde in 1313 with the conversion of Öz Beg Khan (Crimea's first mosque was built in Qırım in 1314).

+Crimean Tatars are the indigenous population of Crimea.
+They are Sunni Muslims of the Hanafi school.
+During the Crimean Khanate, Islam was the state religion.

 With the annexation by Russia in 1779, Crimea was again Christianised, this time under the Russian Orthodox Church.

 Most Crimean Tatars remained Muslim.
 There were 470 Muslim communities registered in Crimea in 1921.
 But the entire nation was deported in May 1944, and not allowed to return until 1989.
-During the intervening 45 years not a single Islamic community remained.
+During the intervening 45 years not a single Muslim community remained in Crimea.

 In 2013 Orthodox Christians made up 58% of the Crimean population, followed by Muslims (15%) and Believers in God without religion (10%).

 Since the Russian annexation of the peninsula in 2014, the United Nations human rights agency, the OHCHR, has catalogued human rights violations by the occupation authorities, including against freedom of thought, conscience, and religion of people in Crimea and Sevastopol.